run-llama/llamaindex.net/README.md

 [LlamaIndex](https://llamaindex.ai/) is a data framework for LLM applications.

-[LlamaCloud](https://docs.llamaindex.ai/en/stable/llama_cloud/) is a managed platfor for data parsing and ingestion.
+[LlamaCloud](https://docs.llamaindex.ai/en/stable/llama_cloud/) is a managed platform for data parsing and ingestion.
 It consists of the following components:

 - [**LlamaParse**](https://docs.llamaindex.ai/en/stable/llama_cloud/llama_parse/): self-serve document parsing API
 - **Ingestion and Retreival API**: Connect to 10+ data sources and sinks.
 Easily setup a data pipeline that can handle large volumes of data and incremental updates.